rpossan/asktive_record/README.md

 [![Gem Version](https://badge.fury.io/rb/asktive_record.svg)](https://badge.fury.io/rb/asktive_record) <!-- Placeholder: Update once published -->
 [![Build Status](https://github.com/rpossan/asktive_record/actions/workflows/main.yml/badge.svg)](https://github.com/rpossan/asktive_record/actions/workflows/main.yml) <!-- Placeholder: Update with correct repo path -->

-**AsktiveRecord** is a Ruby gem designed to bridge the gap between human language and database queries.
-It integrates with Large Language Models (LLMs) like OpenAI's ChatGPT to allow developers to query their Rails application's database using natural language.

-Imagine your users (or even you, the developer!) asking questions like "*Show me the last five users who signed up*" or "*Which products had the most sales last month?*" and getting back the actual data, powered by an LLM translating these questions into SQL.
+> **AsktiveRecord** is a Ruby gem designed to bridge the gap between human language and database queries.
+It lets you interact with your Rails database as if you were having a conversation with a knowledgeable assistant.
+Instead of writing SQL or chaining ActiveRecord methods, you simply ask questions in plain English—like (or any language) "Who are my newest users?" or "What products sold the most last month?"—and get clear, human-friendly answers.
+AsktiveRecord translates your questions into database queries behind the scenes, so you can focus on what you want to know, not how to write the query.

 ## Features

 *   **Natural Language to SQL**: Convert human-readable questions into SQL queries.
 *   **LLM Integration**: Currently supports OpenAI's ChatGPT, with a design that allows for future expansion to other LLMs (e.g., Gemini).
+*   **Get Answers, Not Just Data**: Use the `.answer` method to get concise, human-readable responses to your queries, rather than raw data or SQL.
+*   **Avoid ActiveRecord Chaining and SQL**: No need to write complex ActiveRecord queries or SQL statements.
+Just ask your question in natural language.
+*   **Works with Multiple Languages**: While the gem is designed with English in mind, it can handle queries in other languages, depending on the LLM's capabilities.
 *   **Flexible Querying Options**:
     *   Use with specific models (e.g., `User.ask("query")`)
     *   Use with service classes to query any table (e.g., `AskService.ask("query")`)